 Avoca and Terrigal Lagoons also have the option to hire SUPs and other water based fun from local business based on the shorelines.

-For kayaking, The Entrance has a fantastic lake system where you can explore islands and see lots of local Pelicans for which the area is famous for.
+For kayaking, The Entrance has a fantastic lake system where you can explore islands and see the local pelicans the area is famous for.

 To find out which beaches are patrolled in the area and what facilities are available check out this guide to Central Coast beaches.